-Employer's Normal Cost Accrual Rate - Fiscal 2016 33.3113% Factors Increasing the Normal Cost Accrual Rate: Asset Experience Loss 2.7119% Factors Decreasing the Normal Cost Accrual Rate: Plan Liability Experience Gain New Members 1.6526% 1.6276% Employer's Normal Cost Accrual Rate - Fiscal 2017 32.7430%
+Employer's Normal Cost Accrual Rate - Fiscal 2017 32.7430% Factors Increasing the Normal Cost Accrual Rate: Assumption Changes 2.7641% Asset Experience Loss 0.8950% Factors Decreasing the Normal Cost Accrual Rate: Plan Liability Experience Gain 2.7794% New Members 1.2411% Employer's Normal Cost Accrual Rate - Fiscal 2018 32.3816%

 In addition to the above factors, required net direct employer contributions are also affected by the projected ad valorem taxes and revenue sharing funds which the system is expected to receive each year.
 When these funds change as a percentage of payroll, net direct employer contributions are adjusted accordingly.
-We estimate that these funds will increase by 0.11% of payroll in Fiscal 2017.
+We estimate that these funds will decrease by 0.84% of payroll in Fiscal 2018.

-Although the actuarially required net direct employer contribution rate for Fiscal 2016 was 14.70%, the Board voted to maintain the employer contribution rate at 22.50%.
-For Fiscal 2016, this system experienced a contribution gain of \$1,124,211.
-In accordance with R. S. 11:107, these additional contributions were credited to the system's Funding Deposit Account as of June 30, 2016.
-Although the actuarially required net direct employer contribution rate for Fiscal 2017 is 14.12%; the actual employer contribution rate for Fiscal 2017 is 20.00% of payroll.
-Since the contribution rate for Fiscal 2017 was held at 20.00% by the Board, any surplus in employer contributions collected during the fiscal year will be credited to the Funding Deposit Account.
+Although the actuarially required net direct employer contribution rate for Fiscal 2017 was 14.12%, the Board voted to maintain the employer contribution rate at 22.50%.
+For Fiscal 2017, this system experienced a contribution gain of \$707,537.
+In accordance with R. S. 11:107, these additional contributions were credited to the system's Funding Deposit Account as of June 30, 2017.
+Although the actuarially required net direct employer contribution rate for Fiscal 2018 is 14.27%; the actual employer contribution rate for Fiscal 2018 is 17.00% of payroll.
+Since the contribution rate for Fiscal 2018 was held at 17.00% by the Board, any surplus in employer contributions collected during the fiscal year will be credited to the Funding Deposit Account.

 R.S.
-11:103 requires that the net direct employer contributions be rounded to the nearest 0.25%, hence we are recommending a minimum net direct employer contribution rate of 14.00% for Fiscal 2018.
-Under the provisions of RS 11:105 and RS 11:107, the Board of Trustees may maintain the net direct employer contribution at any level between the minimum recommended employer contribution rate of 14.00% and the current level of 20.00%.
+11:103 requires that the net direct employer contributions be rounded to the nearest 0.25%, hence we are recommending a minimum net direct employer contribution rate of 14.25% for Fiscal 2019.
+Under the provisions of RS 11:105, R.S.
+11:106 and RS 11:107, the Board of Trustees may maintain the net direct employer contribution at any level between the minimum recommended employer contribution rate of 14.25% and the current level of 17.25%.
 If the Board sets the net direct employer contribution rate above the minimum rate, any excess funds collected will be deposited in the Funding Deposit Account.
 Funds in this account can be used to reduce either future required contributions in a particular year or the normal cost accrual rate.
 In addition, if the system may grant a cost of living increase to retirees, such increase may be paid from funds in the Funding Deposit Account.